MileHacker Logo

 • Culebra is a safe destination for solo travelers.

-• Staying in a guesthouse or hostel can mean meeting other travelers.
+• Lodging in a small hotel or hostel can mean meeting other travelers.

-• Flamenco Beach is excellent for families due to calm, shallow waters and soft sand.
+• Flamenco Beach is perfect for families due to calm, shallow waters and soft sand.

 • Renting a vacation villa with a kitchen has flexibility for family meals.